samestrin/llm-interface/docs/USAGE.md

 ```javascript
 LLMInterface.configureCache({ cache: 'flat-cache' });
 ```

 ### Cache Manager

 Cache Manager is a well-known package that supports many backends for caching.
-It allows you to use various storage systems for caching, such as in-memory, Redis, and file system-based caches.
+It allows you to use various storage systems for caching, such as in-memory, Redis, SQLite, and file system-based caches.
 This flexibility makes it a robust choice for different caching needs.

 #### Installation

-Before using Cache Manager, install the necessary packages:
+Before using Cache Manager, install the necessary packages, include the packages for your store:

 ```javascript
 npm install cache-manager@4.0.0 cache-manager-fs-hash